skyrocket-qy/graphx/README.md

-# zanazibar-dag
+# Authnet

-Zanzibar-dag is a DAG(directed acyclic graph) based with Google's Zanzibar format, which can be the infrastructure below permission app.
+Authnet is a graph based auth service.

 ## Features